-“It’s rare to have one form of COPD without the other,” says Duke pulmonologist Neil MacIntyre, MD.
+“It’s rare to have one form of COPD without the other,” said Duke pulmonologist Neil MacIntyre, MD.
 “Most people with COPD have some combination of the two.”

 While COPD can be caused or aggravated by environmental pollutants, some 80 to 90 percent of all cases are the result of smoking.

-Ironically, says MacIntyre, even though the number of American adults who smoke has declined in recent years, the death rates for COPD are still on the rise.
-“People who took up smoking in the 1950s and 1960s are now hitting their 50s and 60s, the damage is done.”
-Importantly, however, “if you stop smoking, while existing lung damage may not reverse, future lung damage can be prevented.
+Ironically, said MacIntyre, even though the number of American adults who smoke has declined in recent years, the death rates for COPD are still on the rise.
+“People who took up smoking in the 1950s and 1960s are now hitting their 50s and 60s; the damage is done.”
+Importantly, however, “If you stop smoking, while existing lung damage may not reverse, future lung damage can be prevented.

 “As the lung continues to age, it loses function over time as a normal part of aging.
 Most of us don’t lose enough to cause serious damage.
 But if you’ve damaged lung tissue in your 30s and 40s, you can start developing symptoms of COPD in the decades that follow.”

-Left untreated, COPD continues to damage the lungs -- sometimes to the point that, says MacIntyre, a case of pneumonia or even a chest cold can be fatal.
-“But even though the disease is progressive and irreversible, it doesn’t have to become so severe,” he points out.
+Left untreated, COPD continues to damage the lungs -- sometimes to the point that, said MacIntyre, a case of pneumonia or even a chest cold can be fatal.
+“But even though the disease is progressive and irreversible, it doesn’t have to become so severe,” he pointed out.
 “The sooner you address COPD, the more you can improve your quality of life.”